Department of Agriculture and Water Resources

 Step 7: Application to release a biological control agent

-If release of a biological control agent is sought, the proposer must submit a release application to the department.
+If release of a biological control agent is sought, the proposer must submit a release application to

 Application to release – information requirements (release package)